The Facts Of Life

 Here is a saint in trouble, pouring his heart out to God, seeking comfort and instruction for his afflicted soul.
 Job came boldly to the throne of grace to obtain mercy and find grace to help in his time of need.
 In the opening verses of this chapter he declares four facts about life in this world which he had learned.
-The sooner we learn these four facts of life, the better.
+The sooner we learn these things, the better.

 1. LIFE IN THIS WORLD IS SHORT.
 "Man that is born of woman is of few days.
 "Our days on earth are short.
 What is your life?
 It is a momentary vapor, a passing ship, a fleeing shadow, a fading flower, a weak blade of withering grass.
 The strongest man is feeble, frail, and fragile.
 May God "so teach us to number our days, that we may apply our hearts unto wisdom" (Psa.
 90:12).